 The Company will give a Member/DPR reasonable assistance in completing forms and taking other procedural steps necessary for the Member to fully exercise their Appeal filing rights.
 This assistance includes, but is not limited to, providing interpreter services and a toll-free number that has adequate TTY and interpreter capability.
-Members/DPRs can call the Company Grievance and Appeal Department at 303-602-2261, toll-free at 1-800-700-8140, or TTY at 711 to request assistance.
+Members/DPRs can call the Company Grievances and Appeals department at 303-602-2261, toll-free at 1-800-700-8140, or TTY at 711 to request assistance.